 How They Work Together

-Here’s what happens when an email arrives at the receiving server:
+Here’s what happens when an email arrives at someone’s inbox:

-2. DKIM check: Does the email have a valid cryptographic signature that matches a public key in DNS?
+2. Signature check (DKIM): Does the email have a valid digital signature that proves it’s genuine?

 Why It Matters Now